renxida/renxida.github.io/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include hardware security, profiling, and software-hardware co-design.
+bio: I maintain torch-mlir for work.
+My other research interests include profiling, ml security, and software-hardware co-design.

 # Interests to show in About widget
 interests:
-  - Hardware Security
   - Profiling
+  - ML security / reliability
   - Software-hardware co-design
   - Semiconductor Supply Chain